pycontribs/ruyaml/README.rst

 - tox and py.test based testing
 - Tests whether the C yaml library is installed as well as the header files.
 That library  doesn't generate CommentTokens, so it cannot be used to do round trip editing on comments.
-It can be used for speeded up normal processing (so you don't need to install ``ruamel.yaml`` and ``PyYaml``).
+It can be used to speed up normal processing (so you don't need to install ``ruamel.yaml`` and ``PyYaml``).
   See the section *Optional requirements*.
 - Basic support for multiline strings with preserved newlines and